There are two ways to make money online:

 What is affiliate marketing?

-Affiliate marketing is simply a system where you — an affiliate — refer or recommend a product or service to your audience.
+Affiliate marketing is simply when you — an affiliate — refer or recommend a product or service to your audience.
 When a person buys that product or service through you, you get a commission.

 Affiliate marketing is a great way to earn passive income while promoting products that you are already using.
 A lot of merchants may also call their affiliate programs as an “advocate program,” ambassador program,” “partner program,” “influencer program,” or “referral program.”

 It’s a perfect method to make money online, especially if you’re just starting out.
 You don’t need a lot of money upfront to get started.
 You don’t need to create a product.
 Best of all, most affiliate programs are free to join.

-Do note that affiliate marketing is not a get-rich-quick scheme, and you do have to put in some time, effort, and a bit of money to be a successful affiliate.
+Do note that affiliate marketing is not a get-rich-quick scheme, and you do have to put in some time and effort to be a successful affiliate.

 Pros and cons of affiliate marketing

 While affiliate marketing is an excellent money-making method, it has its own caveats.
 Here’s what to consider when deciding whether or not this business model is for you.

 - Doesn’t require you to create a product/service